Turn Up The Heat! Fall is Here. Is Your Furnace Ready?

 The days are getting shorter and shorter and the colors on the leaves are changing.
 Most importantly, your house is starting to get colder and you may be thinking about kicking that furnace back on.
 If so, now is the perfect time to do some routine maintenance to make sure you and your family are warming up in the best way possible.
+So… when is the last time you checked your furnace filter?

 Change Your Furnace Filter: